THEN00P/MicAutoSet/README.md

 ## Features
 - A popup in the taskbar just like for your sound output
-- Setting your default Microphone even if you unplug it and plug it back in
 - Keeping other applications from changing your microphone settings
+- (TODO) Setting your default Microphone even if you unplug it and plug it back in